 The team soon added two more ecosystem services: SendGrid for cloud-based delivery of transactional email, and Papertrail for log management and analysis, which sped the diagnosis and resolution of any issues that arose.
 “We did not choose CloudBees because of its ecosystem, but it was a real advantage to have these services available when we needed them,” says Cruz.
 “The same is true of CloudBees support, which has been consistently phenomenal.”

 During development, the web applications were kept private, accessible to only authorized users and clients for demonstrations and testing.
 Choose Digital and its clients performed security tests to verify that the appropriate controls were in place, and the digital assets were protected.
-When they were ready to launch, the team simply changed the mode from private to public and, the applications were instantly live on RUN@cloud.
+When they were ready to launch, the team simply changed the mode from private to public and, the applications were instantly live.

 Choose Digital is already in production with digital marketplaces for United Airlines and Marriott Hotels, and several other enterprise partners.
 A new client digital marketplace is being released every month.